WHAT IS THE PURPOSE OF A COVER LETTER?

 1. Explaining Motivation

-In the study, 63% of respondents stated that cover letters serve to clarify why you are motivated to join the company.
+In the study, 63% of respondents stated that cover letters serve to clarify why they are motivated to join the company.
 Employers want to know if your motivations are aligned with the organization’s values and mission.
 It’s also important for organizations to know that you are self-aware enough to understand your own motivations.
 Use this opportunity to show a clear link between what naturally motivates you and the requirements of the role you are applying for.

 2. Communicating Career Objectives